Snapperito/Encora-PlexAgent.bundle/README.md

 This agent will scrape recording data from Encora, including downloading subtitles.
 It will also fallback to using [XBMCnfoMoviesImporter](https://github.com/Bubba8291/XBMCnfoMoviesImporter.bundle/archive/master.zip) if no encora ID is found, so that NFO files (created with [NFOBuilder](https://github.com/pekempy/NFOBuilder)) can be used to set the data.

-Thanks to @Bubba8291 for working on the Headshot Database used for the agent.
+<sup>Thanks to [Bubba8291](https://github.com/Bubba8291) for working on the Headshot Database used for the agent.</sup>

 _Please note: The Encora API is rate limited to 30 requests per minute by default.
 This means that scanning your full library make take time if you have a large amount of recordings in Plex.
 The agent is configured to handle the rate limit and continue processing entries once the limit resets._

 ### Instructions

-- Download the entire repository (click here) and extract the folder inside
+- Download the entire repository ([click here](https://github.com/pekempy/Encora-PlexAgent.bundle/archive/refs/heads/main.zip)) and extract the folder inside
 - Rename `Encora-PlexAgent.bundle-main` -> `Encora-PlexAgent.bundle`
 - Move the .bundle folder to your Plugins Directory
   - By default, this will be: